ADA-XiaoYao/awesome-Alfadi/README.md

     - [Cowrie](https://github.com/cowrie/cowrie) - A medium- to high-interaction SSH and Telnet honeypot designed to log brute force attacks and shell interaction.
     - [Dionaea](https://github.com/DinoTools/dionaea) - A low-interaction honeypot designed to trap malware by emulating services offered by a Windows system.
     - [Honeytrap](https://github.com/honeytrap/honeytrap) - A low-interaction honeypot that can be configured to mimic a wide range of services.
-    - [T-Pot](https://github.com/telekom-security/tpotce) - A multi-honeypot platform that combines several honeypots like Cowrie, Dionaea, and others into a single, easy-to-deploy system.
 - **High-Interaction Honeypots**
     - [Honeywell](https://github.com/phage-nz/honeywell-Honeypot) - A high-interaction ICS/SCADA honeypot.
     - [Conpot](https://github.com/mushorg/conpot) - A low-interaction, server-side Industrial Control Systems (ICS) honeypot.
 - **Web & Application Honeypots**
-    - [MHN (Modern Honey Network)](https://github.com/pwnlandia/mhn) - A centralized server for management and data collection of honeypots.
     - [Wordpot](https://github.com/gbrindisi/wordpot) - A WordPress honeypot.
     - [Elasticpot](https://github.com/schmalle/Elasticpot.py) - An Elasticsearch honeypot.
     - [CanaryTokens](https://github.com/thinkst/canarytokens) - A free tool to create "tripwires" (e.g., fake URLs, files, API keys) that alert you when they are accessed.
 - **Deception Frameworks**
     - [Deception Toolkit (DTK)](http://www.all.net/dtk/) - A classic toolkit for creating deception networks.
-    - [MITRE Caldera](https://github.com/mitre/caldera) - While primarily for adversary emulation, it can also be used to deploy deception tactics.

 #### Counter-Analysis & Anti-Reversing

-- [Al-Khaser](https://github.com/LordNoteworthy/al-khaser) - A PoC that combines multiple anti-debugging and anti-VM techniques, useful for understanding how malware evades analysis.
 - [Pafish (Paranoid Fish)](https://github.com/a0rtega/pafish) - A demonstration tool that uses several techniques to detect sandboxes and analysis environments.
-- [ScyllaHide](https://github.com/x64dbg/ScyllaHide) - An anti-anti-debugging plugin for x64dbg, useful for bypassing malware's anti-debugging tricks.
 - [Threat-Intelligence-Hunter](https://github.com/S3COPS/threat-intelligence-hunter) - A tool to investigate domains and IPs to determine if they are malicious.

 ---